 Grade matters.
-That’s the key finding of a new CERIC-funded research report that shows that grade is significant for career exploration with Grade 5/6 students scoring significantly higher on career planning, interest and curiosity.
+That’s the key finding of a new CERIC-funded research report that shows that grade is significant for career exploration with Grade 5/6 students scoring notably higher on career planning, interest and curiosity.

-Career Trek, in partnership with the University of Winnipeg and the University of Manitoba, conducted the two-year study that involved 500 students in grades 3-12 from four school districts in Manitoba.
-Students were drawn from two groups, those who attended Career Trek, an early intervention initiative developed to expose students, beginning in grades 5 and 6, to a variety of career possibilities accessible via post-secondary education, and a control group of students who had not participated in any career awareness program.
+Career Trek, in partnership with the University of Winnipeg and the University of Manitoba, conducted the two-year study that involved 500 students in Grades 3-12 from four school districts in Manitoba.
+Students were drawn from two groups, those who attended Career Trek, an early intervention initiative developed to expose students, beginning in Grades 5 and 6, to a variety of career possibilities accessible via post-secondary education, and a control group of students who had not participated in any career awareness program.

 The purpose of the project (originally titled Career Exploration: An Application of Social Cognitive Career Theory with At-Risk Adolescents and Young Adults) was to examine how children’s career interests change through adolescence and the factors that affect their interests, such as parents.
 The research identifies how career exploration interventions can meet student needs in a developmentally appropriate manner.

 Highlights of the report, Creating a Lifelong Career Development Model, include:

 - Interest: In this study, students in lower grades demonstrated greater interest in career exploration compared to higher grade peers.
 These results suggest the importance of promoting family, school and community-based practices that encourage and importantly, maintain students’ interests in career exploration by filtering ideas through the lens of “likes and dislikes.”
 Although Internet-based programs can provide extraordinary amounts of information, this may not be the ideal career exploration format for youth in Grades 7 or higher.
 “Doing” is generally rated as holding greater relevance and meaning for students.
 Children’s career interest is generally encouraged by experiential learning activities.